Great Adventure Down Under

 Day 17 - Cairns to Sydney

-This morning, enjoy a special visit to Hartley's Crocodile Adventures for your chance to see koalas doing what they do best—eating, sleeping, and looking adorabe.
+This morning, enjoy a special visit to Koala Gardens for your chance to see koalas doing what they do best—eating, sleeping, and looking adorabe.
 There’s also the chance to meet Australia’s other native animals.
-Before your visit ends, you’ll have your picture taken with a koala!
+Before your visit ends, you’ll have your picture taken with a koala—the perfect souvenir!
 Afterward, fly to Sydney, the largest city in Australia.
 (B)

 Day 18 - Sydney

 Explore one of the world's most beautiful cities.
 Visit the Sydney Opera House, a UNESCO World Heritage Site, for a guided tour of its interior and theaters.
 Travel to Mrs. Macquarie's Chair in the city's Botanic Gardens for a great photo opportunity and sweeping views of the harbor, Opera House, and Harbour Bridge.
-Visit world-famous Bondi Beach for an insider's tour of the local favorite-Bondi Surf Bathers' Life Saving Club with one of the lifesavers.
-Lunch today is at the North Bondi Returned Servicemen's Leagues Club, located on Bondi Beach.
-Learn the history of this special place and the courageous "Rats of Tobruk" while enjoying sweeping waterfront views and delicious food.
+Visit world-famous Bondi Beach with time to explore on your own.
 Afterward, a cruise on Sydney Harbour highlights some of the city's best views.
 (B)

 Day 19 - Sydney